 The website draws its raw data from Dun & Bradstreet databases and the National Establishment Time-Series (NETS), a longitudinal data source from Walls & Associates.
-This longitudinal data enables YE to track business performance not just at a static moment in time, but over a period of years.
+This longitudinal data enables YE to track business-level performance not just at a static moment in time, but over a period of years.

 Today YE is owned and managed by the Business Dynamics Research Consortium, a project of the University of Wisconsin Extension Division for Business and Entrepreneurship.
 The site features 13 indicators that make it easier to slice and dice data.
 The default indicator (ALL) shows the impact of all establishments for a specified geographic region and time period.
 Five indicators dive deeper and look at the performance of different types of companies: Resident, Nonresident, Noncommercial, External Market and Local Market establishments.
 Seven other indicators zoom in on various kinds of establishment activity: New Startups, Expansion Startups, Closings, Expansions, Contractions, Move In and Move Out.